CodeYourFuture/CYF-PD/content/blocks/goal-setting-and-planning/readme.md

 introduction: You will be sharing and reviewing your SMART goals with your peers.
 So let’s prepare for it.
 exercises:
-  - content: Review the SMART Goals content from our Curriculum (link to be added)
+  - content: 'The SMART in SMART goals stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+Search this curriculum for "SMART" to help you write your goals. '
     name: Reminder about SMART goals
     time: 10
-    goal: Remind how SMART goals are written
+    goal: Remind yourself how SMART goals are written
   - content: >-
-      Read the criteria for the portfolio module below:
+      Goals in Portfolio

       1. **Develop your technical skills continuously**